 - Proof of all payments made in the last 90 days

 Complete the application with the CBO intake worker.
 Once the application is complete, the CBO will submit the application to Dollar Energy Fund.
+After submission, applications are usually processed within two business days.

 Continue to make regular utility payments.
 A Dollar Energy Fund grant is not a substitute for your regular monthly payment.